joelynli0110/gofmm_gp/README.md

 # Efficient and Scalable Linear Solver for Kernel Matrix Approximations Using Hierarchical Decomposition

-This is the repo for the bachelor thesis titled "Efficient and Scalable Linear Solver for Kernel Matrix Approximations Using Hierarchical Decomposition".
+This is the repo for the implementaion of the bachelor thesis "Efficient and Scalable Linear Solver for Kernel Matrix Approximations Using Hierchical Decomposition".
+This project aims to build up a linear solver of [GOFMM](https://arxiv.org/abs/1707.00164) with [CNN-GPs](https://arxiv.org/abs/1808.05587).
+You can find the full thesis document [here](https://mediatum.ub.tum.de/node?id=1736445&change_language=en).

 ## Implementation